 Perhaps the most common situation I find myself in is having an extensive conversation with a client about IHT and drawing up a proposal, only for the financial reality of the solution to hit them.
 Clients like the idea of maximising the value of the wealth they can pass on through generations, and it’s one of the best parts of my job to help them achieve that.

-However, it was £1,000 a month to purchase a life assurance plan that would cover the seven-year IHT liability for some of my clients, plus giving up some ready cash and putting it in a different vehicle.
+However, it was potentially looking at costing £1,000 a month to purchase a life assurance plan that would cover any new IHT liability from 2027, plus them giving up some ready cash and putting it in a different vehicle.
 They decided they would rather spend the money!

 The positive impact